 When Article 4 of PCDF is analyzed in the view of the potential risks caused by transit, the theoretical basis lies in the measuring of potential risks emerging during data outflow.
-In 2022, Cyberspace Administration of China issues Measures for the Security Assessment of Outbound Data Transfer, Article 5 of which requires the data processor to assess the legality, legitimacy, and necessity of the data outflow's purpose, scope, and method, and size, scope, type, and sensitivity of the data to be transferred which may endanger national security, public interest, or the lawful rights and interests of individuals or organizations.
-From this Article the attitude of regulation of data outflow can be summarized as emphasizing the legality, necessity and the risks during the outflow.
-A further elaboration and grading policy.
+In 2022, Cyberspace Administration of China issues Measures for the Security Assessment of Outbound Data Transfer, Article 5 of which requires the data processor to assess the legality, legitimacy, and necessity of the data outflow's purpose, scope, and method, and size, scope, type, and sensitivity of the data to be transferred which may endanger national security, public interest, or the lawful rights and interests of individuals or organizations.12 From this Article the attitude of regulation of data outflow can be summarized as emphasizing the legality, necessity and the risks during the outflow.
+A further elaboration expression of this Article can be found in China's data classification and grading policy.